 - (up to you) Our participation in a course session/s to cover some of the aspects above.
 This could be a physical or remote participation depending on where you are.
 For the Uruguay course, Robert went there to talk about MDE in general while Gwendal participated remotely for a hands-on introduction to xatkit.

 What do we expect from you?.

 - Feedback on the experience from your teacher’s point of view

 - And that at least one of the important assignments of the course involves Xatkit.
 Typically, this could involve two levels of difficulty (one of the hard lessons I took from my previous failed teaching experiences)

 - Students as MDE users: Students use Xatkit to create a chatbot.
 They don’t create new platforms or extensions, they use modeling techniques to create bot, do not develop new MDE components themselves

 - Students as MDE creators: Students extend xatkit in some way (easiest option would be to model a new platform).
 This way, students experience the process of building new MDE components.

 Interested?
-Get in touch with me and let’s start talking!
+Get in touch and let’s start talking!